kamejosh/owlbear-hp-tracker/docs/store.md

 The statblock popover button opens a popover, for more information see [here](#hp-tracker-statblock-popover).

-The Patreon Link opens in a new window.
+The TA Link, Patreon Link and Discord Link open in a new window.

 #### Settings